Chelsea's defensive disasterclass in shock West Brom defeat leaves Tuchel's unbeaten run in tatters | Goal.com

 Chelsea 2-5 West Brom: Match statistics

-Chelsea were given a brutal reminder of how far they still have to go under Thomas Tuchel in a stunning 5-2 defeat by Sam Allardyce's West Brom at Stamford Bridge.
+Chelsea were given a brutal reminder of just how far they still have to go under Thomas Tuchel in Saturday's stunning 5-2 defeat by West Brom at Stamford Bridge.

-The shock defeat ended a 14-game unbeaten run since Tuchel had taken over as manager and demonstrated that securing Champions League qualification is not going to be a formality.
+The shock setback ended the Blues' 14-game unbeaten run under the German manager, and painfully underlined that securing Champions League qualification will be anything but a formality.

-Having conceded just two goals under Tuchel during their unbeaten run, Chelsea looked impossible to score against, but they were well and truly exposed by the team starting the game in 19th place in the table.
+Having previously conceded just two goals since Tuchel took charge in January, Chelsea were expected to have little trouble keeping a clean sheet against a side sitting 19th in the Premier League table.

-Roman Abramovich's mission is to take the club back to the top of English and European football again but there remain flaws in the squad, in spite of the uplift Tuchel has overseen.
+However, flaws remain in this squad, and they were brutally exposed by West Brom.

-Chelsea's new attacking signings aren't impacting games as well as they would hope.
+Chelsea's new attacking signings simply aren't impacting games as much as expected.
 Much of the focus has been on Timo Werner but more is also expected of both Kai Havertz and Christian Pulisic.

-Hakim Ziyech had scored twice in the last two games ahead of kick-off but he was hauled off after Thiago Silva's red card.
+Hakim Ziyech, to his credit, had scored twice in the Blues' two games but he was hauled off immediately after Thiago Silva's red card just before the half-hour mark.

-The 36-year-old defender was booked twice for two rash challenges but both pf his tackles came after Jorginho had turned over possession in dangerous areas.
+The 36-year-old defender was booked twice for two rash challenges but both of his tackles came after Jorginho had turned over possession in dangerous areas.

-It summed up what was already a sloppy display despite the Blues initially going 1-0 up through Pulisic's tap-in after a good Marcos Alonso free kick.
+It summed up what was already a sloppy display from the hosts, even though they were 1-0 up at the time, with Pulisic having tapped home a rebound, after Marcos Alonso's fine free kick had come back off the post.

 Matheus Pereira scored twice before half-time to end a 12-hour run without conceding a goal for Tuchel's side.
 Silva's dismissal undoubtedly had a huge effect when Sam Johnstone's long ball landed at the feet of Pereira, who lobbed Edouard Mendy to make it 1-1.